sbryngelson/group-docs/group-syllabus/figures.md

 * Don't use the rainbow/jet color scheme (read more about the problem with this [here](https://stats.stackexchange.com/questions/223315/why-use-colormap-viridis-over-jet))
 * Don't use a tri-color scheme (e.g., Paraview's default blue-white-red) for data that is not centered at a unique/special value like 0
   * A violation would be using such a color scheme for data that varies from 0 to 1
+  * Paraview has a default lighting scheme that modifies the color white.
+In order to alleviate this, go to `view -> Light inspector` and deselect `Light Kit`.
 * Using a monochromatic color scheme (e.g., from white to black) for data that vary uniformly as above, say from 0 to 1.
 * Use a tri-color scheme that centers the color at black or white, e.g., the Paraview default red-white-blue for data that are nominally centered at a special or reference value, like 0 or 1.